 University of Texas School of Law

 Kevin also has taken an active role in promoting legal ethics, professionalism, and civility.
-He has been a frequent author and speaker in this area and has served as a Director and Board Chair of the Texas Center for Legal Ethics.
+He has been a frequent author and speaker in this area, and in 2020 he was elected Board Chair of the Texas Center for Legal Ethics.
 In 2012, he was awarded the Chief Justice Jack Pope Professionalism Award — the third attorney in the state to receive that award.
 In 2020 he received the Lola Wright Foundation Award for the advancement and enhancement of legal ethics in Texas.

 State Bar of Texas